Kitchen Backsplash Ideas

 Classic Subway Tile Backsplash

 The veining in granite inspired the rich brown accents in this creamy-white kitchen.
 Shimmering shades of cocoa, chocolate, and coffee-color tiles cover the kitchen backsplash and coordinate with the oil-rubbed bronze cabinet hardware to create a luxurious traditional kitchen.
+Glass tile kitchen backsplashes really stand out next to matte cabinets and walls.

 Solution to Steel

 A seamless look is key when a kitchen opens to the living room.
 For this contemporary loft kitchen, the contrast of dark and light surfaces enhances the unfussy, contemporary vibe of the space.
 Sleek flat-front cabinets combine with chunky marble countertops and a simple stainless-steel kitchen backsplash to play up the linear symmetry of the room.
+A DIY kitchen backsplash like this is much less work than installing individual tiles.

 Beach Cottage Colors